Scarlet Seas: Music

 The film featured a theme song entitled "Blossoms (That Bloom In the Moonlight)" which was composed by Ben Black and James Dietrich.

 Critical reception

 A review in Harrison's Reports found that the film contains "offenses to logic", including the nimbleness of the hero and heroine as they climb a rope ladder despite having survived days of hunger and thirst and the way the hero easily overcomes "a giant", lifts him, and throws him overboard.

-Preservation status
+Preservation

-The film was long thought to be lost.
-A print has been discovered in Italy at Cineteca Italiana.
+A print of Scarlet Seas is held by the Cineteca Italiana in Milan.
+However, the film was once considered a lost film.